 At the core of Raji’s wide-ranging legal career is a commitment to using the law as a tool for positive transformation.
 Her recent work has focused on access to justice, the impact of detention on women, and family law.
 Raji holds a law degree from the University of Victoria, a master’s degree in international affairs from Carleton University, and a bachelor’s degree in political science and international relations from the University of British Columbia.
 After completing law school, Raji clerked for Justice Frank Iacobucci at the Supreme Court of Canada.
 She was called to the Ontario bar in 2004, to the New York State bar in 2005, and to the BC bar in 2011.
 She has practiced administrative and constitutional law since returning to the West Coast in 2012.
-Raji serves on the boards of the Access Pro Bono Society of British Columbia, the Vancouver Public Library, and the One to One Literacy Society.
+Raji serves on the boards of Health Justice and the Vancouver Public Library.
 Outside of work, Raji likes to make paper crafts, binge on Netflix, and meander along city streets in search of coffee.